eldoy/sirloin/README.md

 // Default options shown
 const app = new Webserver({
+  // Web server port
   port: 3000,
+  // Static assets root directory
-  static: 'dist' // set to false to not serve static })
+  // set to false to not serve static
+  static: 'dist',
+  // Callback for websocket connect event
+  // Can be used for adding data to the websocket connection
+  connect: async (connection, req) => {}
+})

 // Get request, whatever you return will be the response